donet-server/donet/docs/01-Introduction.md

 under the GNU Affero General Public License (AGPLv3).

-DoNet is designed to distribute the workload of operating a virtual world (or online application) by separating it's fundamental functions into different modules.
+DoNet is designed to distribute the workload of operating a virtual world (or online application) by separating it's fundamental functions into different services.
 In a production environment, many instances of DoNet can be running in different machines, each serving a specific role in the cluster while communicating with each other over the DoNet protocol.